PatrickEMcLean/DungeonMerchantStory/01-Draft.md

 "I know, I know.
 It's unbelievably sad.
 I think people just harassed the poor Dragon so much he died just so he could get some peace and quiet.

 "But that's not my point.
-See, Dragon or no, the elements of story is always the same.
-Dragon, Wizard, Noble Clan of Industrious Dwarves, what have you -- minding their own business, and you don't  "
+See, Dragon or no, the story is always the same.
+It could be a Wizard, a Noble Clan of Industrious Dwarves, pack of Werepeople, what have you.
+They're minding their own business.
+Along comes some party of adventurers -- pack of thieves -- who decides that whatever the Wizard, Dwarves or Werepeople have should belong to them.

+"So they take it.
+And naturally, feelings are hurt, redress of wrongs is sought and then the Werewolves come down out of the high valleys and eat an innocent village."

+"What happens to the adventurers?
+They get away with it?"

+"Not exactly.
+They come back here and they have to sell their ill-gotten gains.
+So they come to good old Boltac, who always eager to buy.
+You know to help out a brave hero (or thief) as the case may be.Then they spend the coin I give them on drinking and wenching and gaming, until they are broke again.
+And the whole cycle starts over.

+"They never seem to settle down, buy a farm, raise a family.
+They're just head right back at it until they die, usually alone, outnumbered and their mutliated corpse is eaten by slime molds deep in some hole in the ground."

+"That's sad," I said.

+"Eh, there are worse ways to go.
+Besides, it provides me with a comfortable living."

+whatever they have should belong is they're always minding his/her/it's own business and some adventurer -- code for thief -- comes along, decides that what  "